devlato/tc39-proposal-key-exclusion-syntax-in-object-spread/README.md

 ## Additional proposal: plus operator (optional)

-For the API consistency, I'm proposing to add a plus operator (expressed by a prepending `+` sign), which would allow to forrcefully specify a value for a given key in the same manner.
+For the API consistency, I'm proposing to add a plus operator (expressed by a prepending `+` sign), which would allow to forcefully specify a value for a given key in the same manner.
+The main benefit of that is ability to explicitely override a particular key, without having to care about code lines order.

 ```js
 const result = {